Chok-Ketzamtzib/crowley-medical-no-show-project/README.md

 - [Footer](#footer)

 # Installation

+No installation necessary as no packaging was done.
+All main working code is within the main.ipynb notebook under the "notebooks folder.
 [(Back to top)](#table-of-contents)

 <!-- *You might have noticed the **Back to top** button(if not, please notice, it's right there!).
 This is a good idea because it makes your README **easy to navigate.***